Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 What we don’t process at all

-We don’t process bio metric information.
+Currently, we don’t process bio metric information.

 Point of Sale (POS) Processing